hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `auto_scaling_configuration_arn` - ARN of an App Runner automatic scaling configuration resource that you want to associate with your service.
 If not provided, App Runner associates the latest revision of a default auto scaling configuration.
 * `encryption_configuration` - (Forces new resource) An optional custom encryption key that App Runner uses to encrypt the copy of your source repository that it maintains and your service logs.
 By default, App Runner uses an AWS managed CMK.
 See [Encryption Configuration](#encryption-configuration) below for more details.
-* `health_check_configuration` - (Forces new resource) Settings of the health check that AWS App Runner performs to monitor the health of your service.
+* `health_check_configuration` - Settings of the health check that AWS App Runner performs to monitor the health of your service.
 See [Health Check Configuration](#health-check-configuration) below for more details.
 * `instance_configuration` - The runtime configuration of instances (scaling units) of the App Runner service.
 See [Instance Configuration](#instance-configuration) below for more details.
 * `network_configuration` - Configuration settings related to network traffic of the web application that the App Runner service runs.
 See [Network Configuration](#network-configuration) below for more details.
 * `observability_configuration` - The observability configuration of your service.
 See [Observability Configuration](#observability-configuration) below for more details.